Top Menu Right My Account View Cart

 Preparation

 Blend arugula, peeled shallot and water in a blender to obtain a very smooth liquid.
 Try it and add salt and pepper to taste.
+If you have a Thermomix, use if for this step so you can then disperse and blend the agar agar while heating to hydrate it properly.

 Once the terrine is set, cut it in squares of 10 inch (change this slightly based on the dimensions of the container you used).
 Condiment the diced tomatoes with salt and olive oil and place over the terrine.
 Sprinkle chopped parsley on top.